SpiritusSancti5/OceanOfCode/README.md

 ### Commands generator

-I then used the original input from the game turn with the this processed map to generate an outputs that represent the bot's commands for the turn.
+I then used the original input from the game turn with this processed map to generate an output that represents the bot's commands for the turn.
 There are 7 outputs that represents the priority of the individual command.

 I corrected the output by using replays of the top 10 bots at the time of training this model.
 Basically a type imitation learning.